Introduction

 What is the Structure of VIN?

 A VIN is always composed of 17 characters.
-A VIN has letters and numbers but excludes I, O, and Q to avoid competing with 1 and 0.
+A VIN includes letters and numbers but excludes I, O, and Q to avoid confusion with 1 and 0.
 Here is how the VIN is composed:

 1. World Manufacturer Identifier (WMI) – Characters 1 to 3